AXErunners/axerunner/README.md

     sudo apt-get install python git unzip pv cd ~ && git clone https://github.com/charlesrocket/axerunner

-To update your existing version 12 32/64bit linux axe wallet to the latest axed, do:
+To update your existing version 32/64bit linux AXE wallet to the latest axed, do:

     axerunner/axerunner update

-To perform a new install of axe, do:
+To perform a new install of AXE, do:

     axerunner/axerunner install

-To overwrite an existing axe install, do:
+To overwrite an existing AXE install, do:

     axerunner/axerunner reinstall